Surnet/swagger-jsdoc/docs/CLI.md

 ```

 Free form input, can be before or after definition.
 [Glob patterns](https://github.com/isaacs/node-glob) are acceptable to match multiple files with same extension `*.js`, `*.php`, etc. or patterns selecting files in nested folders as `**/*.js`, `**/*.php`, etc.

+These paths are relative to current directory from which `swagger-jsdoc` is ran, not the application holding the APIs.

 #### Specify output file (optional)